Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/2023-release-notes.md

     ## 🔎 Discoverability

     - We made sure everyone knows that Cloud-users don’t need a [profiles.yml file](/docs/core/connect-data-platform/profiles.yml) by adding a callout on several key pages.
-    - Fleshed out the [model jinja variable page](/reference/dbt-jinja-functions/model), which originally lacked conceptual info and didn’t link to the schema page.
+    - Fleshed out the [model Jinja variable page](/reference/dbt-jinja-functions/model), which originally lacked conceptual info and didn’t link to the schema page.
     - Added a new [Quickstarts landing page](/guides).
 This new format sets up for future iterations that will include filtering!
 But for now, we are excited you can step through quickstarts in a focused way.

     ## Cloud projects